NEW LAWS AND REGULATIONS AFFECTING RENTAL PROPERTIES

 Tenant Screening Fees Law.
 Before collecting a fee from prospective tenants to run a credit check or process a rental application, landlords must now furnish a "Tenant Screening Fee Rights" statement and disclose the maxiumum fee allowed under state law (Civil Code section 1950.6 (b).
 Tenants are entitled to a copy of the credit report, a receipt, and any unused portion of the fee.
 The current cap on screening fees is $44.51.
 More information regarding visit the Rent Board's Tenant Screening Fees page.

 New Alameda County Mandatory Recycling Requirements.
-Effective July 1, 2012 all multi-unit dwellings with five (5) or more residential units will be required to provide recycling collection for their tenants’ food scraps, food-soiled papers, and any plant debris generated at the property.
+Effective July 1, 2014 all multi-unit dwellings with five (5) or more residential units will be required to provide recycling collection for their tenants’ food scraps, food-soiled papers, and any plant debris generated at the property.
 This requirement is part of the County’s Phase 2 of the Mandatory Recycling Ordinance.
 For more information, click on the following links: